Contrast-Security-OSS/docs/content/installation/setup/installation/DownloadContrast.md

 At this point, you can also download your Contrast license file.
 The license file is configured with a **SuperAdmin** account and a regular user account.
 You'll need the license to complete the installation of the Contrast application.

-Our installer comes in two different flavors, one with our cache data bundled and one without.
-Users who are air-gapped or have no internet connectivity should download our installer that has our cache data bundled.
-Users that wish to download our installer(labeled as NO_CACHE) MUST have internet connectivity in order to load the latest library data.
+Our installer comes in two different flavors, one with Contrast cache data bundled and one without.
+Users who are air-gapped or have no internet connectivity should download the installer that has cache data bundled.
+Users that want to download our installer (labeled as NO_CACHE) **must** have internet connectivity to load the latest library data.